 Thirty-eight species composition sampling events were conducted between early February and late June across 2021, 2022 and 2023.
 Steelhead and bull trout were the primary species encountered during sampling.
 The majority of captured steelhead were natural-origin.
 Two hatchery-origin steelhead were captured in early April 2021, three hatchery-origin steelhead were captured in mid-March of 2022, and four hatchery-origin steelhead were captured in 2023: one in early February, one in early March, and two in late April (Table 4.4).
 Steelhead kelts were encountered starting in June 2021, May 2022, and mid-April 2023 (Table 4.4).
 From the species composition netting, there are 166 fish to use in this model.
 The lengths of these fish can be seen in Figure 4.3.

-Table 4.4: Counts of species encountered during species composition sampling in the lower Dungeness River in 2021 - 2023, differentiating between marked or ad-clipped (AD) and unmarked (UM) fresh steelhead as well as marked and unmarked steelhead kelts.
+Table 4.4: Counts of species encountered during species composition sampling in the lower Dungeness River in 2021 - 2023, with steelheaddifferentiated by mark status (marked (AD) or unmarked (UM)) and kelt status.